pingcap/community/architecture/README.md

 #### How to become a Contributor?

-If a PR (Pull Request) submitted to any one of the above projects by you is approved and merged, then you become a TiDB Contributor.
+If a PR (Pull Request) submitted to any one of the above projects by you is approved and merged, then you become a Contributor.

 You are also encouraged to participate in the projects in the following ways: